Psi3 Piscium

 Psi^{3} Piscium, which is Latinized from ψ^{3} Piscium, is a solitary, yellow-hued star in the zodiac constellation of Pisces.
-It is faintly visible to the naked eye, having an apparent visual magnitude of 5.562.
-Based upon an annual parallax shift of 7.5 mas as seen from Earth, it is located about 435 light years from the Sun.
+It is faintly visible to the naked eye, having an apparent visual magnitude of 5.56.
+Based upon an annual parallax shift of 7.8 mas as seen from Earth, it is located about 418 light years from the Sun.
 At that distance, the visual magnitude is diminished by an extinction factor of 0.33 due to interstellar dust.
 The star is drifting closer to the Sun with a radial velocity of −7 km/s.

-This F-type giant is a candidate horizontal branch star with a stellar classification of F9 IIIa.
+This F-type subgiant star with a stellar classification of F9 IIIa or G0IV.
 It is an X-ray source with a luminosity of 0.82e30±0.13 erg s^{−1} in the 0.3−10 keV band.
-The projected rotational velocity is 87.7±4.4 km/s and it has an effective temperature of 6,273.
-It has 2.8 times the mass of the Sun and 10.3 times the Sun's radius.
-The star is radiating 95.5 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 6,554 K.
+The projected rotational velocity is 87.7±4.4 km/s.
+It has 2.7 times the mass of the Sun and 10.1 times the Sun's radius.
+The star is radiating 87 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of ±5553 K.